 “Varicose veins cause symptoms of swelling, pain and tired legs, and over the long run, if left unattended, some of these can even break down and cause ulceration of the skin if not treated and if they become severe,” says Jonathan Bath, MD, a vascular specialist with University of Cincinnati Health.

-If your tired legs are sore legs, too, you should take note of when they start to hurt.
-If simply walking or climbing stairs causes leg pain, but resting makes the pain disappear, you may have a condition called peripheral artery disease (PAD).
+If your tired legs feel painful and cramped while walking but resting makes the pain disappear, you may have a condition called peripheral artery disease (PAD).
 It develops when the arteries in your legs narrow, due to plaque buildup.
 When any of your muscles aren’t getting enough oxygenated blood, they get sore until blood flow is restored or until the demand for blood diminishes with rest.

-But PAD may be much more than a challenge to taking a long way.
+But PAD may be much more than just walking pain.
 It also may be a sign that you have heart disease.
 Plaque buildup in one artery suggests that there may be similar blockage in other arteries—including those within the heart (coronary arteries).